 To improve the appearance of the receipt, the text can be centralized on the receipt.
 A simple way to do this is to insert spaces to the left of the text by changing:

 Alternatively, “EZ Print” can be used for the whole receipt.
 Strictly this isn’t necessary here, but “EZ Print” and has been implemented in the example, left, to demonstrate how it can be done.
 This process would also apply to printers that don’t offer a line printer option.

 The above template uses a different central section to the one on the previous page:

-The previous pages show how the Motorola Adaptive Printer Driver makes use of template files to remove the need for application programs to deal with printer-specific command languages, and to allow the application to work with different types of printer without needing changes to the application program code.
+The previous pages show how the Zebra Adaptive Printer Driver makes use of template files to remove the need for application programs to deal with printer-specific command languages, and to allow the application to work with different types of printer without needing changes to the application program code.

 Examples of templates for two popular printers were shown.
 Both of these printers offer a line printer mode, as well as a PCL (printer command language) mode, and the templates use both PCL mode and line printer mode.
 However, it is also possible to produce templates for printers that only offer a PCL mode, or only offer a line printer mode (the latter option assumes that the printer can print graphics and barcodes).